Keith Cowing, Webmaster, astrobiologist, journalist, former rocket scientist, and recovering ex-civil servant

 NASA Watch has been cited as a news source multiple times in Congressional hearings by the Chairman of the House Science Committee.
 In 1998, as editor of NASA Watch, Keith was asked to submit testimony for hearings held on NASA's 40th Anniversary by the House Subcommittee on Space and Aeronautics.
 A portion of this testimony appeared on the 23 October 1998 editorial page of the Washington Post.

-In addition to NASA Watch and SpaceRef, Keith is also editor of the Astrobiology Web and has been active in Astrobiology activities since the onset of this emerging discipline in 1996.
+In addition to NASA Watch and SpaceRef, Keith is also the editor of Astrobiology.com and has been active in Astrobiology activities since the onset of this emerging discipline in 1996.
 Keith participated in the first Astrobiology Workshop in March 1996 and the Astrobiology Roadmap Workshop in July 1998 as a member of the Astrobiology focus group.
-Keith coauthored "Astrobiology at T+5 Years" with NASA Astrobiology Institute Director and Nobel Laureate Baruch Blumberg, which was published in Ad Astra magazine in 2002.
+Keith co-authored "Astrobiology at T+5 Years" with NASA Astrobiology Institute Director and Nobel Laureate Baruch Blumberg, which was published in Ad Astra magazine in 2002.

 Keith was also the guest editor, contributing author, and lead illustrator of three special issues of the National Space Society's magazine "Ad Astra": two issues on Astrobiology (Jan/Feb 1999 and Jan/Feb 2002), and one on terrestrial Mars analogs (May/June 2003).

 In 2007 and 2008 Keith and Dennis Wingo organized the Lunar Orbiter Image Recovery Project (LOIRP) at NASA Ames Research Center whose task was to refurbish 40 year old tape drives and recover images from equally ancient magnetic tape from the five Lunar Orbiter missions that surveyed the Moon between 1966-1967.
 With funding and support from NASA, SpaceRef, and SkyCorp, this project achieved success in late 2008 with the release of a dramatically enhanced version of the famous "Earthrise" image taken by Lunar Orbiter 1 in August 1966.
-With additional upgrades the remaining thousands of images will be retrieved beginning in early 2009.
+With the help of a successful crowdfunding campaign, the remaining thousands of images were retrieved by early 2014.

 Keith holding an Apollo 11 moon rock over his head as the moon rises over Everest Base Camp.